Change my details

 Working part-time or full-time if you’re self-employed

-If you’re self-employed, how many hours you work affects how much you pay in levies and the entitlements you get.
+If you’re self-employed, and earning under the full-time minimum, how many hours you work affects how much you pay in levies and the entitlements you get.
 This includes the hours you work across all sources of income.
 Make sure we know if you’re working:

 - part-time (an average of 30 hours or less a week over a tax year)